ActiumDev/dcs-server-wine/README.md

 git init -b main ~
-git remote add origin https://github.com/ActiumDev/dcs-server-wine.git git pull origin main
+git remote add origin https://github.com/ActiumDev/dcs-server-wine.git git pull origin main git submodule update --init --recursive
-# start basic services: minimal GUI, VNC server
+# start basic services: minimal GUI, VNC server, webserver
 # TODO: replace 5900 with your desired, locally bound VNC port
+# TODO: replace 8080 with your desired, locally bound HTTP port
 systemctl --user daemon-reload
-systemctl --user enable --now sway wayvnc@5900
+systemctl --user enable --now sway wayvnc@5900 webserver@8080
 ```

-The DCS user account should now be running the minimal GUI, which is accessible
-via a VNC server bound to localhost (not accessible remotely).
-Close the open
-SSH session and reconnect via `ssh -L 5900:127.0.0.1:5900 dcs@server` to set
-up static port forwarding from your local machine that you run `ssh` on to the
+`dcs@server` now runs the minimal, headless GUI, a VNC server, and a webserver
+that provides straightforward VNC and DCS WebGUI access.
+The connection is
-`dcs@server`.
-This enables securely authenticated and encrypted VNC access.
+securely authenticated and encrypted via SSH static port forwarding (`-L`).
-You can now open `127.0.0.1:5900` via your local VNC client and should see an
-empty desktop.
+Open <http://127.0.0.1:8080/vnc/> in a webbrowser to access the VNC server that
+should now show an empty desktop with a clock in the top right corner.

 Everything is ready for the actual installation.
 First, decide which terrains
 to install from above module table or [this list](https://forum.dcs.world/topic/324040-eagle-dynamics-modular-dedicated-server-installer/).